Logan-Lin/quartz-blog/content/ai-system/exam.md

 ### Agenda

 - Students give a (roughly) 5-minute presentation of their completed mini-project
-- Students pick a topic (from the 5 topics listed below, preferably the one closest related to their mini-project) and explain the basic concepts within that topic
+- Students randomly draw a topic (from the 4 topics listed below) and explain the basic concepts within that topic
 - Examiner and censor ask follow-up questions, which may relate to other course topics and include questions about practical applications and implementation; students can optionally refer back to their mini-project

 ## Assessment